Medical expert of the article

 - Impaired sensitivity.

-This form of sensory neuropathy has a strong resemblance to other types of this disease, therefore it requires differentiation at the clinical level.
-Treatment and prognosis of the disease depends on its early diagnosis.
+This form of sensory neuropathy has a pronounced similarity with other types of this disease, so it requires differentiation at the clinical level.
+Treatment and prognosis of the disease depend on its early diagnosis.

 Peripheral sensory neuropathy

-Peripheral nerve damage leads to impaired sensitivity.
-The disease develops due to many reasons, among which are the most common:
+Damage to peripheral nerves leads to impaired sensitivity.
+The disease develops due to many reasons, among which the most common are:

 - Tumor lesions.